hadabr/js-hints-collection/README.md

 #### Normalization
 [<sup>↑ To the beginning</sup>](#Table-of-contents)
-This is only for small apps and solutions, as it parses response data easier,
+This is only for small apps and solutions, as it only parses a data,
 allowing to write less code but, as told, doesn't normalize the data.

 To normalize look at: